-Students have up to 5 calendar days from the date of dismissal to file a written appeal with campus Director of Education, or in the absence of a campus Director of Education, the Campus Director/President.
+Students have up to 5 calendar days from the date of dismissal to file a written appeal with campus Dean of Academic Affairs/Director of Education, or in the absence of a campus Dean of Academic Affairs/Director of Education, the VP of Academics.
 Students should provide documentation to support the allegations in the appeal.
-The written appeal will be reviewed by the Campus Director/President and/or the Campus Director of Education to determine if the circumstances of the appeal meet one or more of the extenuating circumstances described above.
-If the student's appeal meets one or more of the extenuating circumstances may be re-admitted if it is determined that Satisfactory Academic Progress standards can be met within two academic terms/sessions.
+The written appeal will be reviewed by the Dean of Academic Affairs/Director of Education to determine if the circumstances of the appeal meet one or more of the extenuating circumstances described above.
+If the student's appeal meets one or more of the extenuating circumstances, the student may be re-admitted if it is determined that Satisfactory Academic Progress standards can be met within two academic terms/sessions.